Solod-S/chat-app-react-native/README.md

 Key Features:

-- Secure Email-Based Login: With email-based authentication, Buddy Chat ensures a safe and streamlined sign-in process, protecting user privacy while maintaining simplicity.
+- Secure Email-Based Login: With email-based authentication, Easy Chat Box ensures a safe and streamlined sign-in process, protecting user privacy while maintaining simplicity.
 - Real-Time Messaging: Enjoy instant conversations with friends, whether you're sharing exciting updates, funny stories, or casual chats.
 Messages are delivered in real-time to keep you always connected.
-- User-Friendly Interface: Designed with simplicity in mind, Buddy Chat is accessible for everyone.
+- User-Friendly Interface: Designed with simplicity in mind, Easy Chat Box is accessible for everyone.
 Its clean, intuitive layout allows users to focus on what truly matters—connecting with friends.
 - Seamless Notifications: Stay in the loop with instant notifications for new messages, ensuring you never miss an important moment.

 <div align="center">